hashemifar/DPPI/README.md

 Command:
 th main.lua -dataset myTrain  -learningRate 0.01 -momentum 0.9  -string dimer  -device 1  -preprocess nothing -top_rand -batchSize 10

-Input parameters:
+==> Input parameters:

         -dataset: nickname of the training data (e.g. myTrain)

         -string: a suffix that is added to the result file

-Necessary input files before running the command:
+==> Necessary input files before running the command:

-Training data: It is in dat format.
+        -Training data: It is in dat format.
 The name of this file should be the name of your training data followed by ‘_labels’ (e.g myTrain_labels.dat).

          The dat file can be build by ???.
 Training data contains three column where first and second columns are two proteins and third column is either 1 or 0 indicating if the two proteins interact or not.

-Validation data: Same as Training data.
+        -Validation data: Same as Training data.
 The name of this file should be the name of your training data followed by ‘_valid_labels’ (e.g myTrain_valid_labels.dat).

         Similar to Training data, you can make the dat file using script_convert_csv_to_dat.lua

-Cropped profiles of proteins: It is in t7 format.
+        -Cropped profiles of proteins: It is in t7 format.
 This file is made using a script called ‘create_crop.lua’.

-Numbers of cropped per profile: It is in t7 format.
+        -Numbers of cropped per profile: It is in t7 format.
 This file is made using a script called ‘create_crop.lua’.

 ==========================